 How can I protect my electronics and important documents from rain?

 Bring rain protection gear for your electronic devices and documents.
-For extra protection, keep these things inside a plastic bag or ziplock bag.
+For extra protection, keep these things inside a plastic or ziplock bag.

 How reliable are flights to Lukla during monsoon season?